usable-tools/usable-tools/content/UXFCF2020.md

 ## DEADLINE TO APPLY

-The application will close on October 30, 2020.
+The application will close on November 15, 2020.

 ## WHAT WILL WE FUND?